Groups - Airtable Enterprise Admin Panel

 • Assign a group manager or managers

-• View the time period the individual user was added to the group
+• View the date the individual user was added to the group

 Groups home page